Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent With Azure Function Call

-The agent can handle Azure Functions on the service side and return the result of the call.
+The agent can handle Azure Function calls on the service side and return the result of the call.
 To use the function we need to create the `AzureFunctionTool`, which contains the input and output queues of azure function and the description of input parameters.
-Please note that in the prompt we are asking model to invoke queue when the specific question ("What would foo say?") is being asked.
+Please note that in the prompt we are asking the model to invoke queue when the specific question ("What would foo say?") is being asked.

 <!-- SNIPPET sample_agents_azure_functions.create_agent_with_azure_function_tool -->